Summary

 =VLOOKUP(D5,xtable,2,0)

-In this configuration, VLOOKUP finds the currency in the table, and retrieves the conversion rate from column H. If the currency code
+In this configuration, VLOOKUP finds the currency in the table and retrieves the conversion rate from column H. The result from VLOOKUP is then multiplied by the value in B5, which is the number of US dollars to convert.

 Nested IF equivalent